HermanKoii/koii-dumper-reveal/README_Prometheus.md

 ## Project Overview

-A blockchain transaction analysis node designed to monitor and track KOII token transactions with a focus on identifying potential market manipulation.
-This open-source Koii Task provides a comprehensive solution for tracking and analyzing blockchain activities, specifically targeting exchange interactions and large wallet transfers.
+A specialized blockchain transaction analysis node designed to monitor and track KOII token movements across the Koii network.
+This open-source project provides a comprehensive solution for detecting and analyzing significant blockchain transactions, with a focus on identifying potential market manipulation and exchange-related activities.

 ### Key Features
+- Real-time blockchain transaction monitoring
-- Real-time monitoring of KOII token transactions
+- Automated detection of large token transfers
 - Identification of wallets interacting with cryptocurrency exchanges
-- Detection of large transfers and potential market dumping behavior
-- Verifiable and transparent transaction tracking
+- Verifiable, transparent transaction tracking
-- Comprehensive RESTful API for querying transaction data
+- RESTful API for querying blockchain activity

+### Core Capabilities
+The node connects directly to Koii's mainnet RPC, continuously polling for new blocks and analyzing transaction data.
+It specializes in:
+- Tracking wallet interactions with known exchange deposit addresses
+- Detecting sudden and significant wallet balance changes
+- Flagging potential token dumping behaviors
+- Providing a transparent, verifiable record of blockchain activities

-### Core Benefits
+### Benefits
-- Enhances market transparency for KOII token ecosystem
+- Enhanced market transparency
-- Provides early warning system for significant token movements
+- Early detection of potential token manipulation
-- Enables community-driven blockchain activity analysis
+- Open-source infrastructure for blockchain analysis
-- Supports decentralized monitoring through Koii's task framework

-The solution empowers users and stakeholders with detailed insights into KOII token transfers, helping maintain market integrity and providing valuable transaction intelligence.
+- Decentralized approach to transaction monitoring

 ## Getting Started, Installation, and Setup

 ### Prerequisites

-- Node.js (LTS version recommended)
+- Node.js (version 14 or later)
 - npm (Node Package Manager)
 - Git